MileHacker Logo

 Ancient Roots and Royal Capital

 Edinburgh's story spans over a thousand years, intertwining with the broader narrative of Scotland.
-Its advantageous location on Castle Rock made it an important stronghold from early times.
+Its strategic location on Castle Rock made it an important stronghold from early times.
 The city grew around its castle, becoming Scotland'the capital city in the 15th century.
-This period observed the construction of many structures that still define the Royal Mile today.
+This period saw the construction of many structures that still define the Royal Mile today.
 Edinburgh became a center of royal power, religion, and trade, experiencing both prosperity and turbulent conflicts.

 Reformation to Enlightenment